travis-ci/docs-travis-ci-com/user/languages/php.md

 Please note the following differences among the different PHP versions available on Travis CI:

-- Note that the OpenSSL extension is disabled on php 5.3.3 because of [compilation problems with OpenSSL 1.0](http://blog.travis-ci.com/upcoming_ubuntu_11_10_migration/).
+- The OpenSSL extension is switched off on php 5.3.3 because of [compilation problems with OpenSSL 1.0](http://blog.travis-ci.com/upcoming_ubuntu_11_10_migration/).
 - Different SAPIs:

   - 5.3.3 comes with php-cgi only.